 - vi.
 Accommodations which involve an expense of less than \$250 may be approved by the Department Director after ADA accommodation requests have been approved by the Labor and Employee Relations Manager.
 However, a proposal to deny a reasonable accommodation request must be decided by the Labor and Employee Relations Division.
-Accommodation requests approved shall be reported in memorandum form to the Director of Human Resources within ten (10) work days of receipt of the request by the Department Director.
+Accommodation requests approved shall be reported in memorandum form to the Chief People Officer within ten (10) work days of receipt of the request by the Department Director.
 Proposals to deny requests must be supported by documentation that such accommodation would create an undue hardship. - vii.
-Accommodations involving an expense greater than \$250 or an accommodation request beyond the Department Director's authority must be submitted by the Labor and Employee Relations Manager with a recommendation to the Director of Human Resources within ten (10) work days of receipt of the request by the Department Director. - viii.
-The Labor and Employee Relations Manager shall review pertinent information and render a recommendation to the Director of Human Resources within ten (10) work days from the receipt of request related to: - All requests which involve an expense greater than \$250, - Any request beyond the Department Director's authority, and - All proposals to deny (any dollar amount) accommodation ix.
+Accommodations involving an expense greater than \$250 or an accommodation request beyond the Department Director's authority must be submitted by the Labor and Employee Relations Manager with a recommendation to the Chief People Officer within ten (10) work days of receipt of the request by the Department Director. - viii.
+The Labor and Employee Relations Manager shall review pertinent information and render a recommendation to the Chief People Officer within ten (10) work days from the receipt of request related to: - All requests which involve an expense greater than \$250, - Any request beyond the Department Director's authority, and - All proposals to deny (any dollar amount) accommodation ix.
 It is the City of Little Rock's policy to provide a reasonable accommodation for qualified individuals with disabilities in accordance with the American with Disabilities Act (ADA).
 The City is committed to making a reasonable accommodation for the known physical or mental limitation(s) of a qualified candidate or employee with a disability, unless the accommodation would cause an undue hardship on the operation of the City.

-Note: The Director of Human Resources may extend the ten (10) work day time frame by written notice to the requester.
+Note: The Chief People Officer may extend the ten (10) work day time frame by written notice to the requester.